IdentityServer/IdentityServer4/docs/quickstarts/6_aspnet_identity.rst

 .. image:: images/6_mvc_client.png

 You should be redirected to the ASP.NET Identity login page.
-Login with your newly created user:
+Login with `alice` or `bob`:

 .. image:: images/6_login.png

-After login you should skip the consent page (given the change we made above), and be immediately redirected back to the MVC client application where your user's claims should be listed.
+After consent, you should be redirected back to the MVC client application where your user's claims should be listed.

 .. image:: images/6_claims.png